raul23/SimulRPi/docs/useful_functions.rst

 ``GPIO.setchannels``
 ====================
-:meth:`GPIO.setchannels` sets the attributes for multiple GPIO channels.
+:meth:`~SimulRPi.GPIO.setchannels` sets the attributes for multiple GPIO channels.
 These attributes are:

    * ``channel_id``: unique identifier
    * ``channel_name``: will be shown along the LED symbol in the terminal